The (de)-confinement transition in tachyonic matter at finite temperature: Introduction

-The paper is organized as follows.
-In Sec.~\ref{sec2} we review the theory of electromagnetism in a dynamical dielectric medium.
+The paper is organized as follows. {In Sec.~\ref{sec2} and ~\ref{rgd} we review both the theory of electromagnetism in a dynamical dielectric medium and gluodynamics, with its associated QCD-like vacua respectively.
 In Sec.~\ref{sec3} we introduce the tachyon Lagrangian coupled with temperature and its associated effective potential.
-In the later cases we find analytically the net potential of {confinement of quarks and gluons} as a function of temperature.
-We explore the physics given in the net confinement potential.
-We also explore the physics in the QCD string tension as a function of temperature.
-In Sec.~\ref{sec4} we present our final considerations.
+In the same section, we study glueball masses at zero temperature ($T=0$) and at a finite temperature ($T$) and analyze their characteristics.} In the latter cases we find analytically the net potential for {confinement of quarks and gluons} as a function of temperature.
+We analyze the characteristics of the net confinement potential.
+Also, we analyze the QCD string tension as a function of temperature.
+In Sec.~\ref{sec4} we present our final comments.